django/deps/draft/0020-annual-release-cycle.rst

 "New Year, not Last Year" feel to each release and avoids the December holiday period for both the Releaser and users evaluating upgrades.

-Annual releases are (of course) slower than eight monthly ones, and that is a cost for this proposal.
+Annual releases are (of course) slower than eight-monthly ones, and that is a cost for this proposal.
 The bulk of Django's user base is not pushing for faster releases, though.
 Rather, it's the gap between LTS releases that puts the brake on average upgrade momentum.
 By removing that gap, we speed the